 That feeling you get when you realize that the planet is your base camp.
-Excerpt from Editor-at-Large Ryan Murdock’s stunningly beautiful “Vagabond Dreams”
+Excerpt from Ryan Murdock’s travel memoir, “Vagabond Dreams.”

 The night swept up like a dark velvet wind in our faces, and we were still on the rocks.
 It came on more abruptly than we’d anticipated, and it was worse than we imagined.
 The wind moaned around the exposed point of the island.
 The sea thrashed the rocks with what seemed like fury when seen from so close.
 The night was darker than bitumen.

 I concentrated my entire energy on locomotion.
 My mind ranged ahead, seeking a route by crouching low and gazing peripherally at silhouettes against the sky.
 I tried to anticipate possible dead ends, and hidden disasters lurking unseen in the dark.
 It was too much work to have to turn back and retrace our steps.